-Laurel Run was created by Wayne and Elaine Hotelling of Silver Creek, NY, in honor of their oldest daughter, Laurel, who has Down syndrome.
+Laurel Memorial Run & Walk was created by Wayne and Elaine Hotelling of Silver Creek, NY, in memory of their oldest daughter, Laurel, who had Down syndrome.
 The event takes place the third weekend in July.
-Laurel Run celebrates the achievements of individuals with disabling conditions and raises money for TRC Foundation, Inc. to promote disability awareness and prevention activities in Chautauqua County, NY.
+Laurel Run celebrates the achievements of individuals with disabling conditions and raises money for The Resource Center through Filling the Gap to promote disability awareness and prevention activities in Chautauqua County, NY.
 The event also enhances employment and work training opportunities for adults with disabilities.
-Click here to visit the official Laurel Run web site.
+Click here to visit the official Laurel Memorial Run & Walk page.

 TRC Golf Classic

 The TRC Golf Classic takes place each August on the beautiful course at Moon Brook Country Club near Jamestown, NY.
-In its first 17 years, the tournament has netted almost $1.3 million for TRC Foundation, Inc., which raises money to improve the lives of people with disabling conditions in Chautauqua County.
-Click here to visit the official TRC Golf Classic web site.
+In its first 22 years, the tournament has netted almost $1.56 million for The Resource Center through Filling the Gap, which raises money to improve the lives of people with disabling conditions in Chautauqua County.
+Click here to visit the official TRC Golf Classic page.

 Step Up For Autism

 Step Up for Autism is a 1.5 Mile Fun Walk in Celoron, NY.
-Proceeds from Step Up for Autism go to TRC Foundation, Inc. Most of the money raised is directed to the SUCCESS Program, which provides social skills training to youths with Autism.
-The 2013 Step Up for Autism walk was extremely successful with many people from the community joining in to walk.
+Proceeds from Step Up for Autism go to The Resource Center through Filling the Gap.
+Most of the money raised is directed to the SUCCESS Program, which provides social skills training to youths with Autism.
+The 2018 Step Up for Autism walk was extremely successful with many people from the community joining in to walk.
 Why not step up and walk with us this year?
-Click here to visit the official Step Up For Autism web site.
+Click here to visit the official Step Up For Autism page.